domeniko-gentner/labertasche/README.md

 ## Setup

-Run `ssh://git@git.tuxstash.de:1235/gothseidank/labertasche.git` in the directory where you wish to host the comment system.
+Run `git clone ssh://git@git.tuxstash.de:1235/gothseidank/labertasche.git` in the directory where you wish to host the comment system.
 For example, `/var/www/html`, I also recommend making use of `/srv/` or `/opt/`.
 It depends on you.

 When everything is downloaded, create the directory `/etc/labertasche`.
 In this directory, we need 2 files: